Randolph Technical High School: Auto mechanics

 The student repairs and overhauls automobiles; works on suspension systems, drive and power train systems, engine, exhaust systems and cooling systems, and plans work procedures using automobile parts and manuals.

 Health and related technology

 The Health and Related Technology program prepares the student for a future in the medical health professions.
 The program has academic college bound subjects.
 In addition, medically related courses are given to prepare the students for careers in the health care field such as: physician, nurse, medical laboratory technologist, radiographer, physical therapist, etc. To promote professionalism and career opportunities, senior students spend three months at area hospitals assisting the medical staff in the program.
 Computer skills are also introduced.

-Fire academy
+EMT/Fire Academy

+Randolph Technical High School is the only high school in Philadelphia that prepares students to become certified EMTs or firefighters.
 The EMT program prepares students, under the remote supervision of physicians, for a career as an emergency medical technician.
 The courses include instruction in basic, intermediate, and advanced EMT procedures like emergency surgical procedures, medical triage, rescue operations and crisis scene management.
 Classroom coursework teaches the basics of emergency medical care through anatomy, physiology, pathology, and toxicology.